DwayneDibley/ElixirWxTests/README.md

 ### Simple -> Tool Bar

-This tests some of the funtionality of a wxBoxSizer.
-The two words should be arranged horizontally.
+This tests some of the funtionality of a tool bar.

 Code: